What virus? At GOP’s convention, pandemic is largely ignored

-WASHINGTON (AP) — It was a scene from a bygone era: Vice President Mike Pence shaking hands with and fist-bumping audience members who rushed forward, shoulder to shoulder, to greet him and the president after Pence’s speech at the Republican National Convention.
+WASHINGTON (AP) — It was a scene from a bygone era: Vice President Mike Pence shaking hands with and fist-bumping audience members who had rushed forward, standing shoulder to shoulder, to greet him and the president after Pence’s speech at the Republican National Convention.

-No one appeared concerned about social distancing at Wednesday night’s gathering at Fort McHenry in Baltimore.
+No one appeared concerned about social distancing.
 Few wore masks.
-Some people told reporters they had not been tested for the coronavirus.
+Some told reporters they had not been tested for the coronavirus before Wednesday night’s gathering at Fort McHenry in Baltimore

-Expect an even more striking scene Thursday night, when more than 1,000 people assemble on the South Lawn of the White House for President Donald Trump’s renomination acceptance speech.
-That’s an eye-popping crowd in a time of a a global pandemic that has forced the cancellation of large gatherings, from sports events and concerts to weddings and funerals.
+A more striking scene could unfold Thursday night, when more than 1,000 people were expected to assemble on the South Lawn of the White House for President Donald Trump’s renomination acceptance speech.
+That’s an eye-popping crowd in a global pandemic that has forced the cancellation of large gatherings, from sports events and concerts to weddings and funerals.

-As Trump has tried to push past a virus that has tanked the economy and threatened his reelection, GOP organizers have worked to stage a convention that puts the pandemic in the rear view mirror and highlights the nation’s progress.
-But 42,000 new cases were reported on Wednesday and U.S. deaths have topped 2,700 since the week began.
+As Trump has tried to push past a virus that has tanked the economy and threatened his reelection, GOP organizers have worked to stage a convention that puts the pandemic in the rear view mirror and highlights the nation’s progress, even as it continues to kill.
+More than 42,000 new cases were reported on Wednesday alone and 2,700 more have died since the week began.

 Few convention speakers have made reference to the virus; others have discussed it in the past tense.